LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Results and Evaluation

-We obtain a ground truth bounding box by manually annotating input videos at 740$\times$416.
-Market is annotated every frame, and twoPeople has annotations for both actors every five frames.
-Similar to the VOT-LT challenge, we do not include estimated annotations for when the actor is completely occluded.
-Based on VOT~\cite{VOTmetrics} and MOT~\cite{MOT2016}, we emply metrics suited for actor tracking.
-A tracker is awarded a true positive ($TP$) point for a frame if it either correctly predicts the bounding box of the actor or correctly predicts that the actor is occluded.
-We use a bounding box IOU threshold to determine if the correct bounding box is output.
+We describe in detail how these videos are annotated and the exact details of the associated metrics in the supplementary material.
+Broadly, a tracker is awarded a true positive ($TP$) point for a frame if it either correctly predicts the bounding box of the actor or correctly predicts that the actor is occluded.
 If a tracker outputs an incorrect bounding box, regardless of whether or not the actor is occluded, it is given a false positive point ($FP$) for that frame.
-If a tracker does not output a bounding box when the actor is unoccluded, it is given a missed track ($MT$) point.
+If a tracker does not output a bounding box when the actor is not occluded, it is given a missed track ($MT$) point.
 We distinguish between $FP$ and $MT$ in this way to highlight errors that would point the camera away from the targets of interest, as is expressed with $FP$.
 We also compute the pixel distance between the center of the ground truth box and the center of the track, $D$, and obtain a mean over all updates, $\overline{D}$.
-The center of frame is used instead of the tracker's output when the tracker is lost, and in case the tracker outputs some bounding box but the target is actually occluded.
-All trackers are instantiated only once, using the first ground truth bounding box.
-Detection based trackers are all run on tiny-YOLOv3 output, and given the detection best fitting the groundtruth as a start point.
-All trackers are run in a single thread, including ours.
 We report raw unnormalised results for Market and TwoPeople (average of both actors) and normalized results on VOT-LT2019~\cite{VOT2019} sequences in Table~\ref{tab:trackerResults}.
-Since our tracker has a random component, we average $40$ runs on the same LookOut backpack computer.

-All time measurements taken on a VR backpack computer with a Quadcore Intel i7 7820HK CPU@2.90GHz (single core turbo up to 3.90 GHz) and a mobile Nvidia GTX 1070 GPU.
-The system was not constrained/loaded with any other tasks. \fi

 We also ran a qualitative experiment with the leading VOT 2018 real-time tracker, DaSiamRPN~\cite{dasiamrpn}.
 We filmed an actor walking in a pedestrian area using both our tracker and DaSiamRPN~\cite{dasiamrpn} in separate takes.
 The rest of LookOut is kept constant, including actor weighting and actor specific leniency that both help to mitigate tracker noise and errors (but don't affect tracking).
 We run two takes each and show all takes in the supplementary video.
+While DaSiamRPN fails to track the actor in both takes, our tracker does.
 These takes show the importance of our robustness to imposters in filming.